Definition of Bull Trap

 - A good stop location will be when high breaks out, which indicates the Failure of a bull trap.

-How to Trade Bull Traps (Dynamics of the Bull Trap)
+How to Trade Bull Traps?
+(Dynamics of the Bull Trap)

 - A long sell-off where traders miss profit opportunities and become greedy in search of more profits.

 - Price sets up a new uptrend that attracts investors to enter new positions.
-In other words, price starts a new trend wave by breaking the previous lows.
+In other words, the price starts a new trend wave by breaking the previous lows.

 - Price is slightly in favor of ‘trapped’ traders, providing them confidence and security.